eric-sclafani/website/src/assets/resume/resume.typ

 #resume-item[

   - Within first month of employment, built maintenance tool that enables non-technical Legal staff to perform CRUD operations on SQL Server lookup table.
-This table stores crucial information about different categories and subcategories legal documents can be classified as.
-This application uses ASP.NET Core Web API to handle HTTP requests, Angular for client-side interactivity, and Material UI for styled web components to provide a user-friendly interface.
+This table stores crucial data about different categories and subcategories legal documents can be classified as.
+Legal trials typically require many documents, and the disorganization of them can negatively impact a trial, of which this tool mitigates.
+This application uses ASP.NET Core Web API to handle HTTP requests, Angular for client-side interactivity, and Material UI for styled web components to provide for a user-friendly experience

-  // - Developed case flagger app as part of a suite of existing case flaggers that let Legal staff track information about defendants inside the Drug Treatment Alternative-to-Prison (DTAP) program.
-Initially a .NET Framework MVC and jQuery app, entirely re-engineered using Angular, Material UI, ASP.NET Web API, and SQL Server.
-  // this app pulls data from many tables
-  //
-  // This bureau aims at diverting drug-addicted defendants to treatment programs to seek help rather than face incarceration.

   - Developed full-stack web application for Alternative Programs Bureau to manage data about defendants enrolled in court-mandated drug treatment programs.
+This bureau aims at diverting drug-addicted defendants to treatment programs to seek help rather than face incarceration.
 Stored data is normalized across many tables in SQL Server.
-Initially built with .NET Framework MVC and jQuery, re-engineered using ASP.NET Core Web API for server logic, Angular for data-driven reactive forms, and Material UI for crafting
+Initially built with .NET Framework MVC and jQuery, re-engineered using ASP.NET Core Web API for server logic, Angular for data-driven reactive forms, and Material UI for crafting an intuitive interface

+// need point solely about using stored procedures, views, transactions

-  - Wrote complex SQL Server queries, stored procedures, and views that supply data to numerous data-driven applications...
+  - Wrote SQL Server stored procedures for numerous data-driven applications...

-  - Integrated newer applications into large existing codebase spread across numerous repositories...
+  - Integrated newer applications into large existing codebase spread across numerous repositories in Microsoft Azure DevOps.

   - Worked with Legal staff to translate their application requirements into fully functional software tools...